 Artist and Sculptor

 As a child, magicians and magic acts fascinated me.

 There was something about the illusions they created that captured my imagination.
 I want that same vivid sense of illusion to be central in my artwork.

 The mesmerizing exactitude of my earlier work bears no relation, either in theme or process, to my current artistic endeavors devoted to food.
 I am delighted with the path I am taking in this evolution.
 For me, it harkens back to 1957, when I was an ice cream man driving a Good Humor truck and selling different varieties of cold sweetness to children and families.
-My new sculptures embody the hope and optimism of that bygone and beloved decade.
+My pop art food sculptures embody the hope and optimism of that bygone and beloved decade.

 My "Art of Gastronomy " pop art food sculptures are bigger than life an extension of my geometric optical illusion artwork.
 I hope my work will stimulate and provoke a positive emotional response in the viewer's mind just like the magicians did when I was a child.

 Marlin Todd Slutsky Wrote: After 30 years focusing on and perfecting his Op Art and Geometric techniques, Abstract Expressionist extraordinaire Stanford Slutsky has now moved into new territory as he combines his love of art with one of his other passions……food.
 His latest creations are creative, colorful, playful and appetizing, yet calorie free.
 They say his work is inimitable.